noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 [Yeah.]

-And thus, it was decided that I would be playing card games with Alice.and we moved towards her shop's counter...
+And thus, it was decided that I would be playing card games with Alice and we moved towards her shop's counter...
 Now then, I wonder what card I'll play first?
 The opponent has a lot of choices to pick for their first card, so it's difficult to anticipate what she'd be playing.
 King, Duke, Count...
 These are